 Developers of intellectual property (IP) – such as technology, software, patents, brands, trademarks, or copyrighted materials – may consider monetizing their intellectual assets by entering into a licensing agreement with another party.
 These agreements allow the licensor to expand the market reach of his or her property without losing control of the asset.
 The licensee, on the other hand, can seek to profit from the licensor’s intellectual property without investing in its research and development.

-What happens if one of the parties breaches the agreement?
-There are two possible legal strategies to pursue:
+What happens if one of the parties breaches the licensing agreement?
+There are two possible legal strategies your licensing agreement attorney may pursue:

 - Copyright (or patent or trademark) infringement